webis-de/targer/documentation/installation-guide.md

     Alternatively, you can use the backend with a Nginx web server and WSGI.
     Use the included `uwsgi.ini` to load it in the environment.

+    _Note: The backend requires all models to fit into memory.
+Thus you won't be able to run the backend if you have less than 8GB free memory available on your machine._

 ### Setup frontend

 1. Go to frontend directory: